Understanding Economic Inequality

 2. Research Your Market

 Understand your target customers, their needs, and existing solutions.
-Validate your idea before investing significant time and resources.

 3. Start Small